neurogeriatricskiel/data/index.md

 - `rawdata`: data files converted to BIDS data format
   - `sub-<label>`: for each subject a separate folder
   - `dataset_description.json`: describing the dataset
-  - `participants.tsv`: demographics data of the study participants
+  - `participants_overview.tsv`: demographics data of the study participants
-  - `participants.json`: explaining each variable from the demographics data
+  - `participants_overview.json`: explaining each variable from the demographics data

 ### Subject-specific Folders